 The original research on all aspects of psychotherapy including its outcomes, processes, education of practitioners, and delivery of services will be published in JPC and also the following challenges are welcomed:

-The journal is committed to promote international communication by addressing an international and interdisciplinary audience and welcomes submissions dealing with:
+The journal is committed to promoting international communication by addressing an international and interdisciplinary audience and welcomes submissions dealing with: